ANU Emerging Artist Support Scheme

 Sophie graduated from ANU honours first in her year in 2023, winning the Peter and Lena Karmel Anniversary award for the most outstanding body graduating body of work from the Australian Nation University’s School of Art and Design.
 She was also awarded a Peter and Lena Karmel Visual Arts Honours Scholarship during her honours candidacy, as well as three 2023 Emerging Artist Support Scheme Awards.
 In 2023 she also undertook a Digital Leadership Fellowship through the Australia Council for the Arts and Creative New Zealand.
 During this fellowship she began a mentorship with the world renowned performance artist Stelarc.
 2023 is also the year in which she was selected and participated in the Queer Development Program through Performance Space.
 Her work is in the Macquarie Group Collection as well as several distinguished private collections.

-Clementine Belle McIntosh by Kirrily Jordan
+Clementine Belle McIntosh by Exhibitions

 Clementine Belle McIntosh, 2023.
 Image courtesy of M16 Artspace.